 Kurt Bradley is the founder of The Gentleman’s Flavor, to which he is also a contributing editor, host and curator.

+Born in Toronto, Canada, Kurt has lived in Glasgow, Scotland where he developed a passion for understanding whisky.
 Kurt is a certified Whisky Ambassador accredited by The Scotch Whisky Association and has achieved Level 2 Award in Wine & Spirits Education Trust with distinction.
+He is a regular contributor to Cigar Journal Magazine, and has provided commentary to Cigar Aficionado, the world’s leading cigar publication.